Brigden History, Family Crest & Coats of Arms

 - Origins Available:

 The name Brigden is an old Anglo-Saxon name.
-It comes from when a family lived in the township of Brogden, in Yorkshire.
+It comes from when a family lived in the township of Brogden, in the West Riding of Yorkshire.
 The place-name appears originally as Brokden, which means valley of the brook.
 The surname, then, meant dweller in the valley of the brook.

 Early Origins of the Brigden family